sdziallas/comp55/README.md

 # comp55
-Teacher repository for the educational materials for COMP 55
+Hi!
+I've decided to make this repository to document changes that are made for COMP 55 over the years and to make the educational materials more collaborative.

+More to come in the future about what's available and where